Cruise, GM’s robotaxi service, suspends all driverless operations nationwide

 The choice to suspend its driverless services isn’t related to any new on-road incidents, Cruise added.
 Human-supervised operations of Cruise’s autonomous vehicles, or AVs, will continue — including under California’s indefinite suspension.

-General Motors Co., which has ambitious goals for Cruise, has taken a significant blow this week.
-The Detroit automaker had been expecting annual revenue of $1 billion from Cruise by 2025 — a big jump from the $106 million in revenue last year when the company lost nearly $2 billion.
+General Motors Co., which has ambitious goals for Cruise, has taken a significant hit this week.
+The Detroit automaker had been expecting annual revenue of $1 billion from Cruise by 2025 — a big jump from the $106 million in revenue last year.

-Cruise has also tested a robotaxi service in Los Angeles, as well as cities like Phoenix, Austin and Houston.
+Cruise has also tested a robotaxi service in Los Angeles, as well as cities like Phoenix and Austin, Texas.

-While the California Department of Motor Vehicles’ didn’t elaborate on specific reasons for its suspension of Cruise’s license this week, the Tuesday revocation followed a series of incidents that heightened concerns about the hazards and inconveniences caused by Cruise’s robotaxis.
+While the California Department of Motor Vehicles didn’t elaborate on specific reasons for its suspension of Cruise’s license this week, the agency charged Cruise with misrepresenting safety information about the autonomous technology in its vehicles.
+Tuesday’s revocation followed a series of incidents that heightened concerns about the hazards and inconveniences caused by Cruise’s robotaxis.

 The NHTSA’s Office of Defects Investigation said it received two reports involving pedestrian injuries from Cruise vehicles.
 It also identified two additional incidents from videos posted to public websites, noting that the total number is unknown.